Roger Terry: Freeman Field Mutiny

 At Freeman Field in 1945, a large number of the Tuskegee Airmen attempted to integrate the all white officer's club.
 The black pilots were arrested and charged with insubordination.
 Terry was arrested for "jostling" one officer in the incident which later became known as the Freeman Field Mutiny.

 Terry was charged with insubordination and also charged with getting physical with a white officer.
 The insubordination charge was not upheld, but he was convicted of getting physical with a white officer.
-His punishment was a $150 dollar fine, a reduction in rank, and he was dishonorably discharged.
+His punishment was a $150 fine and a reduction in rank, and he was dishonorably discharged.

 In 1995 the assistant secretary of the Air Force, Rodney Coleman removed disciplinary letters from the files of the Tuskegee airmen.
 He also removed Terry's court martial and dishonorable discharge and restored his rights and privileges.

 Terry was said to have been proud of his behavior in the mutiny and subsequent court-martial.

 After service

 Terry earned a law degree and worked for the District Attorney of Los Angeles, California.
-He was active in Tuskegee Airmen causes and even became an advisor on the film Red Tails.
-In Los Angeles, there is a square which has been dedicated to Terry.
+He was active in Tuskegee Airmen causes and was also an advisor on the film Red Tails.
+In Los Angeles, Stanford Ave & E 28th St was named Roger Terry Square in his honor.